The After Party (film)

-The After Party is an American comedy film written and directed by Ian Edelman.
-The film stars Kyle Harvey, Harrison Holzer, Shelley Hennig, Teyana Taylor, Jordan Rock, Amin Joseph, Andy Buckley, and Blair Underwood.
+The After Party is a 2018 comedy film written and directed by Ian Edelman.
+The film stars Kyle Harvey, Harrison Holzer, Shelley Hennig, Teyana Taylor, Jordan Rock, Amin Joseph, Andy Buckley, Blair Underwood and Scott Mescudi, also featuring several cameos.

 The film was released on August 24, 2018, by Netflix to negative reviews from critics.

 Plot

-Aspiring rapper Owen Ellison (Kyle) and his manager/childhood friend Jeff Levine find Rahmel in a bathroom stall and rap to him, hoping for a record deal.
+Aspiring rapper Owen Ellison and his manager/childhood friend Jeff Levine find Rahmel in a bathroom stall and rap for him, hoping for a record deal.
 The person in the bathroom stall turns out to be not Rahmel but his intern, Bernard.
 Jeff convinces him to get Rahmel to come to their next show in exchange for producer credit on a future album.

-When coming home from high school, Owen runs into Jeff's sister, Alicia, and invites her to his next show.
-Jeff invites his father to Owen's next show, who tells him he needs to focus more when he gets to Harvard.
-Owen is talking to his father backstage before the show to calm his nerves when Jeff tells Owen that he wishes his own father would be more supportive.
+When coming home from high school, Owen runs into Jeff's sister Alicia, whom he's been in love with for years, and invites her to his next show.
+Jeff also invites his father to it, who tells him he needs to focus more when he gets to Harvard.
+Owen talks to his father backstage before going on stage to calm his nerves.
+When Jeff sees this he tells Owen that he wishes his own father would be more supportive.

+Owen and Jeff run into a man named William, who says he is a music critic.
+William and Owen become best friends, and William helps Owen produce his first song called "How It Feels to be Lonely", which he gets most hate for.
+William goes to Downstate High School and meets Jeff.
+Jeff tells William that he is a “fake student”, saying that he actually attends Bluefin High School.

-They meet Bernard, who brought Wiz Khalifa instead of Rahmel.
+They meet Bernard, an intern at Atlantic Records, who brings Wiz Khalifa instead of Rahmel.
 They smoke weed with Wiz before Owen performs onstage.
-He performs well, but throws up on Wiz and has a seizure.
-The video of Owen's seizure goes viral and is called “Seezjah Boy”.
-Believing his chance at success is over, he decides to join the Marines.
+He starts performing well, but throws up on Wiz and has a seizure.
+The video of Owen's seizure goes viral and is called "Seezjah Boy".
+Believing his chance at success in the music business is over, he decides to join the Marines.

-After a crazy night out, he rethinks this decision, and finds it in him to chase his dream one last time.